THIS ARTICLE COVERS

 With all these entry requirements, it is worth looking at the apprenticeship opportunity itself, as some employers require more qualifications than others.

 Don’t forget that your experience and any equivalent education you have can often be used in place of GCSEs and A-Levels.

-Apprenticeships are government-funded, and there are many apprenticeships programmes to be found on the gov.UK website.
+Apprenticeships are government-funded, and there are many apprenticeship programmes to be found in the gov.UK website.

 ECL believe in the importance of supporting the next generation of civil engineering professionals.
 Throughout the year, we have a number of civil engineering apprenticeship and training positions available, and it’s one of the many ways to ensure a sustainable workforce with the skills and talent we need to push our business to the next level.

 If you’re interested in finding out more about our opportunities and what we offer, visit our careers pages.